Peripheral Vascular Injury Management in the Emergency Department

 Penetrating trauma accounts for 70-90% of vascular injuries.
 In the past, iatrogenic injuries related to endovascular procedures accounted for less than 10% of all cases.
 This percentage is increasing due to the growing use of endovascular procedures for diagnostic and therapeutic purposes.

-Death due solely to peripheral vascular injuries is uncommon, but does occur due to exsanguination or development of a necrotizing myofascial infection.
+Death due solely to peripheral vascular injuries is uncommon, but it does occur due to exsanguination or development of a necrotizing myofascial infection.
 Major venous injuries accompany 13-51% of significant arterial injuries.

 Compartment syndrome may result from ischemia of a muscle compartment.
 Limb survival is threatened by delays in diagnosis and treatment, particularly when limb perfusion is compromised for more than 6 hours at body temperature ("warm" ischemia).